-Eagle Men's Choir
+Eagle Men's Choir IV

-Course Description: Eagle Men is an auditioned choir comprised of men, grades 9-12, with past singing and sigh reading experience and who exhibit high levels of commitment and dedication to DHS and its overall success.
-Emphasis is placed on nurturing readings skills, musical ensemble performance, as well as building strong relationships.
+Course Description: Eagle Men is an auditioned choir comprised of men, grades 9-12, with past singing and sight reading experience and who exhibit high levels of commitment and dedication to DHS and its overall success.
+Emphasis is placed on nurturing music reading skills, musical ensemble performance, as well as building strong relationships.
 This is a full year class.
 Several outside-of-class rehearsals will be required to adequately prepare for performances.